 The tax affairs of the Group are arranged and managed in response to, and in support of, its business or commercial activities.
-Related party transactions are managed and documented to ensure they are compliant with appropriate tax laws and regulations.
+Related party transactions are managed and documented to ensure they are in compliance with appropriate tax laws and regulations.

 d) Dealings with HMRC

 The Group seeks to have a transparent and constructive relationship with HMRC on all taxation matters and keeps HMRC aware of significant transactions and business developments.
 All contact with HMRC is conducted in a professional and courteous manner.

 The Group seeks to obtain certainty from HMRC at the earliest opportunity on the tax treatment of complex or uncertain issues or to establish the appropriate understanding or interpretation of the law.
 Where necessary, discussions will be held with HMRC to consider any significant tax risks and agree on the steps required to take matters forward.
 Resolution of any disputed matters will be sought through open discussion and negotiation with HMRC, but the Group is prepared to litigate in cases where it believes the technical basis of a decision is incorrect.